Mennonite Historical Library: Mennonite Historical Society

 After a one-year closure, Goshen College reopened in the fall of 1924 with a new vision for making the institution a center for the academic study of its denominational heritage in order to educate leaders for the future of the Mennonite Church.
 Young professors Harold S. Bender, Ernst Correll and Guy Hershberger were among those active in promoting the concurrent resurrection of the college's Mennonite Historical Society.
 Students, faculty and several alumni and friends were part of the reconstitution group's charter membership of 42 in 1924.
 Activities of the society and its leaders were key in transforming the MHL's several shelves of topically related material into a comprehensive resource for the study of Anabaptist-Mennonite history, life, and thought.

 Over the next five years, the society launched both its scholarly journal, The Mennonite Quarterly Review, and its monograph series, Studies in Anabaptist and Mennonite History.
 For the next quarter century, the society was the primary funding source for the growth of the MHL.
+Current acquisitions funding comes from donations, Goshen College, and Anabaptist Mennonite Biblical Seminary.
+Mennonite Historical Society ended in 2026, moving its various publishing initiatives to other institutions.